aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 lang: en
 date: 2021-04-23
 draft: false
-collection:
-- posts
+collection: posts
-- stories
 tags: Racket, Digital electronics, RISC-V
 layout: post.njk
 ---

-Let's try to describe a non-trivial circuit in Racket using the techniques proposed in [my previous post](/2021/03/14/simulating-digital-circuits-in-racket/index.html).
+Let's try to implement a non-trivial circuit in Racket using the techniques proposed in [my previous post](/2021/03/14/simulating-digital-circuits-in-racket/index.html).

-Virgule is a 32-bit RISC processor core that implements most of the base instruction set of the RISC-V specification (RV32I).
+Virgule is a 32-bit RISC processor core that supports most of the base instruction set of the RISC-V specification (RV32I).
 It was initially designed and implemented in VHDL to serve as an illustration for the digital electronics course that I teach.